 An undergraduate degree, or at least the first three years (90 credits) of a program leading to a degree, at the University of Alberta, or from a university recognized by the University of Alberta, completed prior to the September in which admission is sought.

 A valid LSAT score written within the 5 year period before the September of the year in which admission is sought.
-The last acceptable LSAT writing date for September admission is December of the previous year.
+The last acceptable LSAT writing date for September admission is January of the year in which admission is sought.

 If English is not your first language you must meet the University of Alberta’s English language proficiency requirement.

 A personal statement meeting the criteria set out in the application checklist.